 Brook Manchester provides wellbeing and sexual health support for young people.
 They operate a free and confidential service for under-19s that offers sexual health screening, contraception, pregnancy testing, advice, and self-referral counselling service.
 They also run weekly sessions at two Manchester College sites.

 Manchester Office: Commonwealth House, 81 Lever Street (near Great Ancoats Street), Manchester, M1 1FL

 Caribbean & African Health Network (CAHN)

-CAHN Greater Manchester aims to enable the Caribbean and African community to improve health and well-being service delivery.
-They work with commissioners, statutory organisations and voluntary organisations in order to improve the health and well-being of the Black community.
+CAHN Greater Manchester aims to enable the Caribbean and African communities to improve health and well-being service delivery.
+They work with commissioners, statutory and voluntary organisations in order to improve the health and well-being of the Black community.

 Transformation Community Resource Centre, Richmond House, 11 Richmond Grove, Longsight, Manchester M13 0LN